 - Financial resources to collect and maintain the required data

-- Adequate staff training
+- Adequate staff resources and training

 Asset Management Under the Federal Gas Tax Agreement

 The Administrative Agreement on the Federal Gas Tax Fund requires Ontario municipalities to:

 - Develop and implement an asset management plan; and

 Each requirement is described in detail below.
 Municipalities must demonstrate progress toward meeting these requirements.

 The federal Gas Tax Agreement required Ontario municipalities to develop and implement asset management plans by December 31, 2016.
 All municipalities have successfully developed a baseline asset management plan in alignment with Ontario’s Building Together: Guide for Municipal Asset Management Plans.